56006966/GutenbergLibrary/README.md

 With this information, I have been trying to figure out how to use the XML/RDF format instead of the "Read Now" HTML format I was originally planning on using.
 I think the easiest way is to use the API site Guntendex to try and get this metadata.

-Right now, my code is using a WebViewFormat to display certain pages of the site, which feels like cheating for certain pages such as the About, Frequently Downloaded, Main Categories, Reading Lists, and Search Options tabs, and for the provideded download options for a book.
+Right now, my code is using a WebViewFormat to display certain pages of the site, which feels like cheating for certain pages such as the About, Frequently Downloaded, master Categories, Reading Lists, and Search Options tabs, and for the provideded download options for a book.

 I will have a WebView for the About sub menu pages of the navigation menu: Contact Us, History & Philosophy, Kindles & eReaders, Help Pages, Offline Catalogs, and Donate.